I have covered quite a few creamy white paint colors around here, but maybe none more popular than Sherwin Williams Shoji White is right now!

 Beautiful!

-Shoji White Bathroom
+Shoji White in a Bathroom

 Don’t bother picking up your jaw, Brandi isn’t done.